A Georgian Masterpiece

 A Remarkable Survival

 The Piece Hall has had many roles throughout its long history.
 Built for the trading of locally made, hand-woven “pieces” of woollen cloth, its original purpose disappeared with the coming of industrialisation.
 By 1815, the building was being used as venue for political meetings and public spectaculars – including novelties such as balloon flights and tightrope walking.
 The Victorian era saw it becoming home to a thriving fruit and vegetable market, used as a horse fair, and as a venue for enormous community “sings” with over 30,000 people attending.
 Scheduled as an Ancient Monument in 1927, it was nevertheless targeted for demolition in the early 1970s, escaping by a single vote in 1972.
-It then became, and currently is, home to a range of unique shops and as a place for a wide range of events.
+It then became home to a range of unique shops and as a place for a wide range of events.

-A Great Future
+A Great Future – The Piece Hall Transformation Project

 The Piece Hall has survived against the odds and is a much loved and cherished building.
 However, it now needs significant investment to repair and conserve it, and to ensure that it has a sound long-term future.